 The Retiree Healthcare Benefits Advisory Subcommittee, tasked with providing recommendations on proposals for retired state workers’ coverage, met Aug.
-24 and considered several motions opposed by committee members who are part of the governor’s administration.
+24 and Sept.
+8 to consider several motions opposed by committee members who are part of the governor’s administration.

 The subcommittee meets again Sept.
 28, and its report is due to Gov. John Carney and the legislature by Oct.
 1.